-The building style of St George homes are unique to the area and are largely southwest design, some pueblo and adobe.
+The building style of St George homes is unique to the area and is largely southwest design, some pueblo, and adobe.
 A few modern mixes exist between southwestern, Mediterranean, adobe.
 Most new homes are stucco exterior with perhaps being faced with the red rock and some hipped roof raised entry designs.
 Both 2 car and 3 car garage homes abound here.
 Desert landscaping seems to be the most popular because of low fuss and cost to maintain it in the arid and more parched desert type of dwelling.
 Homes with grass to abound, just perhaps not as much as those going in now or reverting to zero scape landscape maintenance.
-Most desert type bush or shrubs are drip fed.
+Most desert type bush or shrubs are drip-fed.
 Various red rock finishes are typically used to cover the red dirt.

 Culture and the Arts

 St George has many events.
-It is home of the St George Marathon and many more St George area events.
+It is home to the St George Marathon and many more St George area events.

 If you need to know things like how St George schools test scores stack up against the test scores nationally or student-teacher ratios or class size, enrollment or ethnicity, our St George Schools page is comprehensive and gives some of the best outsource links available.

 Tourism is a fairly significant part of St George's business industry.
 Being along I-15, it serves either as an occasional business motel resting place or convention meeting place.
-A factory outlet mall and St George Boulevard see many stragglers come for the glamorizing nature of friendly St George and its unique resting and vacationing tid bits.
-One can tour the historical monuments, hit near by Snow Canyon State Park and various other St George attractions.
+A factory outlet mall and St George Boulevard see many stragglers come for the glamorizing nature of friendly St George and its unique resting and vacationing tidbits.
+One can tour the historical monuments, hit nearby Snow Canyon State Park and various other St George attractions.
 Many more vacationers know it as the gateway to Southern Utah's color country.
-Zion National Park and other National Parks and National Monuments spread out 40 minutes East of St George, starting from Zion (gets over 2 million visitors a year), to Bryce, to Grand Staircase, to Escalante and Capital Reef, to Lake Powell and the Canyonlands.
+Zion National Park and other National Parks and National Monuments spread out 40 minutes East of St George, starting from Zion (gets over 2 million visitors a year), to Bryce, to Grand Staircase, to Escalante and Capitol Reef, to Lake Powell and the Canyonlands.